kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_compose.md

 ## About Docker Compose

 Docker Compose is a simple way to run the whole API Portal solution with a single command.
-By using the `docker-compose.yml` file, provided with the API Portal Docker sample package, you get the following services preconfigured, ready to be used with API Portal:
+By using the `docker-compose.yml` file, provided with the API Portal Docker sample package, you get the following services preconfigured:

 * MariaDB
 * Redis
 * API Portal

 The `docker-compose.yml` file does not include API Manager and ClamAV configurations, you must configure them in API Portal separately.
-While API Manager is required for you to leverage your API Portal, ClamAV is an optional security tool.

-`docker-compose.yml` available in this package is for demo purpose only, but you can modify it up to your needs.
+While API Manager is required for you to leverage your API Portal, ClamAV is an optional security tool. `docker-compose.yml` available in this package is for demo purpose only.
+Before you use it for production, you must modify all sensitive data at a minimum.

 You can also modify the `sample.env` file, or replace it with your own in the `env_file` section, under `apiportal` service.